Editor’s Note: This article was updated Feb. 25, 2020, to clarify Ken Rait’s position at The Pew Charitable Trusts.

 For more information and to provide input to the BLM about the lands affected by this planning process, please visit our action alert page.

-Ken Rait directs The Pew Charitable Trusts’ work on U.S. public lands and rivers conservation.
+Ken Rait is a project director for The Pew Charitable Trusts’ U.S. public lands and rivers conservation program.